 Scams.
 They're becoming increasingly common: Emails with offers that sound too good to be true.
 Text messages alerting you to false problems with your credit/debit card.
 Threatening phone calls demanding immediate action.
-Let's took a look at some of the most common.
+We want to keep our members safe, so our cybersecurity team assembled a list of scams seen online.
+Let's take a look at some of the most common ones.

 Illegal, automated phone calls and texts targeting individuals for theft.
 They often try to get you to act quickly to not get fined or not miss out on a deal.